mapbox/ecs-watchbot/readme.md

-**service** | | the name of the worker service **serviceVersion** | | the version of the worker service to use **notificationEmail** | | the email address to receive failure notifications permissions | [] | permissions to any AWS resources that the worker will need to perform a task env | {} | environment variables to set on worker containers command | undefined | overrides a Dockerfile's `CMD` watchbotVersion | installed version | the version of watchbot to use
+**service** | | the name of the worker service **serviceVersion** | | the version of the worker service to use **notificationEmail** | | the email address to receive failure notifications permissions | [] | permissions to any AWS resources that the worker will need to perform a task.
+When porting permissions from an older project, be sure to unwrap any `PolicyDocument` objects.
+The use of `PolicyDocument` here will pass `aws cloudformation validate-template`, but will prevent your stack from being created successfully. env | {} | environment variables to set on worker containers command | undefined | overrides a Dockerfile's `CMD` watchbotVersion | installed version | the version of watchbot to use